The Alhambra Palace

 Twelve carved lions

 The palace of the Lions follows the Comares palace but is an independent palace.
-The hydraulic system was used in the construction of fountain in the 14Th century.
+The hydraulic system was used in the construction of fountains in the 14Th century.
 It consists of twelve carved lions that spewed water into the marbled basin fountain.
 Stucco carving was used in columns of arches.
 A patio encircled the whole courtyard.
 Two magnificent pavilions are also part of this palace.